 - Yu-Gi-Oh!
 The Abridged Series combines this with a Double Entendre:

 in face-down position.
 I always wanted to say that.

 - A slight variation from Yogscast.
-In the episode "The Oasis" of Shadow of Israphel, Lewis and Simon are watching Shiplord Hubert drift away on a boat.
+In the episode "The Oasis" of Shadow of Israphel (part of their ongoing Minecraft Series, Lewis Brindley and Simon Lane are watching Shiplord Hubert drift away on a boat.

 Simon: Is he leaving?
 Does that mean I can say it?
 Is he going?
 I'm just dying to.
 From the moment I saw his name, I've been dying to say it, Lewis.

 Lewis: Go on, then.
 Go on.

 - In Red vs. Blue Season 4, while Sarge has Simmons at gunpoint, a returning Church knocks Sarge out while saying "BOOYAH!".
 Church then notes that he's always wanted to say booyah.

 - In The Simpsons, Lisa bursts into a church and cries, "Repent, repent, before it's too late!" and follows it up with a giggle and "I've always wanted to say that in a New England church!"

 - In Gargoyles: During the reanimation of the cyborg Coldstone, David Xanatos joyfully yells, "It's alive!
 Aliiive!" then turns to Demona with a huge grin and says the trope name.
 Which is really quite understandable, considering that the preceding scene was just one hunchbacked assistant short of a Frankenstein reenactment.